 Guidelines and restrictions on decision making and publicity during the pre-election period

-As you will be aware, the local elections are due to take place on 6 May 2021 so I thought it would be useful to remind you about the guidelines and restrictions on publicity during the pre-election period that starts on xxxx.
+As you will be aware, the local elections are due to take place on 5 May 2022 so I thought it would be useful to remind you about the guidelines and restrictions on publicity during the pre-election period that starts on 28 March 2022.
 These restrictions apply to all elections happening during this period.

 From the start of the pre-election period, the council must comply with restrictions outlined in Section 2 of the Local Government Act 1986.
 In addition a Code of Recommended Practice on Local Authority Publicity published in 2011 makes clear that particular care should be taken in periods of heightened sensitivity, such as in the run up to an election.
 The Act defines publicity as “any communication, in whatever form, addressed to the public at large or to a section of the public.”

 Generally, the Act says that we should “not publish any material which, in whole, or in part, appears to be designed to affect public support for a political party.”
 The Code of Practice recommends that authorities should generally not issue any publicity which seeks to influence voters and that publicity relating to individuals involved directly in the election should not be published unless expressly authorised by statute.

 In relation to decision making within the council, the position remains that it is ‘business as usual’ unless there are very good reasons why this should not be the case.
 In the vast majority of cases, the pre-election period will have no impact on normal council business, including the approval of planning decisions.

 - The primary restriction is on proactive publicity by the council which particularly relates to candidates and other politicians involved directly in the election.